wdpypere/documentation/docs/components/altlogrotate::schema.md

         - Optional
         - Type: string
     - `/software/altlogrotate/structure_altlogrotate_logrot/global`
+        - Description: part of global configuration file, requires an entry called 'global'.
+      The 'global' entry does not require the global flag.
         - Optional
         - Type: boolean
     - `/software/altlogrotate/structure_altlogrotate_logrot/overwrite`
+        - Description: Create and overwrite configfile with the entry as filename, if it previously existed (only non-global files).
+      (If such file does not exist, use the ncm-altlogrotate suffix as usual)
         - Optional
         - Type: boolean
     - `/software/altlogrotate/structure_altlogrotate_logrot/include`